Covington Downtown Commercial Historic District

 In recent decades, Kenton County has focused on revitalizing its communities and promoting economic growth.
 Covington, Newport, and other cities have undergone urban renewal projects to attract businesses, tourists, and residents.
 Today, the county's economy is diverse, with sectors such as healthcare, education, and technology playing a major role.
 Kenton County continues to embrace its rich history while looking towards the future.

-This timeline provides a condensed summary of the historical journey of Kenton County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Kenton County, Kentucky.

 • 1794: Kenton County is established by the State of Kentucky.